Justin-Mathieu/reading-notes/Class02.md

 > Logical operatots compare two expressions as one.
 > An if ataemnet evaluates a condition and execute the appropriat code block.
 >If else statements are the executions that can be made based on the evaluation of the condition.
-> In JavaScript drecisions can be broken in to two parts a statement that gets evaluated and conditional statrement the declare what the script should do when the evaluations are made.
+> In JavaScript decisions can be broken in to two parts a statement that gets evaluated and conditional statement the declare what the script should do when the evaluations are made.
 > **Example:**

 ```